MrH4554N/GPS_Tracking_Device/README.md

 # GPS Tracking Device

 ## Overview
-This project is a **GPS tracking device** designed for high-value equipment monitoring.
+This is a Altium design for **GPS tracking device**, which designed for high-value equipment monitoring.
 It continuously tracks the location of assets and transmits position data to a remote server.
 The device is designed for **low power consumption**, allowing it to operate for **2-3 months** on two **18650 3500mAh rechargeable batteries**.

 ## Features
 - **Real-time GPS Tracking** – Uses the **Waveshare LC76G GPS module** to determine location with large distance.